cabratteberg/cse15l-lab-reports/LabReport1.md

 > No arguments:
 ---
 ![Image](cd_noArgs1.png)
 The working directory when the command was passed was /home.
-The output was nothing because we were already in the "outermost" directory so we could not go "up" another directory.
+The output was nothing because cd with no arguments changes the directory to the "outermost" directory but we were already in the "outermost" directory.
 The output is not an error.

 > Directory as argument:
 ---